j0shkramer/EwsProject/Notebooks/notebook-josh.md

 Copying the files and then running the above BCFTools command works

-Created a new folder callecd filtered_struc_variants to hold the filtered files
+Created a new folder callecd EwS_filtered_struc_variants to hold the filtered files

 Created an indexed file of each filtered vcf file using